codzzninja/GoatPSGHackathon_-22PT14-/README.md

-Please refer to Images file for the output screenshot and Video folder for the output video.
+Please refer to Images file for the output screenshot and Video folder for the output video, please download to view the video.